Award Negotiation and Acceptance

 Authorized Signature Authority

 Before an agreement can be enforced against a state entity, it must be signed by a person with specific statutory authority to sign on behalf of the state.
 Authority must be ACTUAL authority and cannot be delegated unless a state's statute or constitution allows such delegation.
 Delegation must be made as prescribed in the statute.
-The Office of Sponsored Projects (OSP) has been delegated certain levels of signature authority on behalf of the University and NSHE.
-The assistant vice president for research administration has signature authority on award agreements up to $1M and no longer than five years duration.
+Sponsored Projects has been delegated certain levels of signature authority on behalf of the University and NSHE.
+The associate vice president for research administration has signature authority on award agreements up to $3M and no longer than five years duration.
 Agreements for more than this amount of money or time require countersignature by the NSHE chancellor in order to be binding on the University.
 Signature authority and particular system-wide concerns are set forth in the NSHE Procedures and Guidelines Manual, Chapter 5, Section 3, Preparation and Approval of Contracts.